-From Tradeasy, in addition to set up the 3 parameters of the indicators, we wil be able to decide if we want the bullish and bearish stretches for purchases or sales.
-Moreover, we will be able to use it in both.
-As a shot (will give signal when it changes from bearish to bullish or the other way around) or as a filter (while it is in bullish signal it will allow purchases or the other way around).
+From Tradeasy, in addition, to set up the 3 parameters of the indicators, we will be able to decide if we want the bullish and bearish stretches for purchases or sales.
+Moreover, we will be able to use it in two ways.
+As a shot (will give a signal when it changes from bearish to bullish or the other way around) or as a filter (while it is in the bullish signal it will allow purchases or the other way around).

 Use ZigZag for your trading strategies

 Start your Tradeasy free trial today